Good-Stevening/obsidian-dquadia/SteveningLands/The World/Lore and History/Fractured Ascension.md

 > _“Before stars knew our name, we were dust and silence.”_
 - The planet is a rogue world — a lonely traveler in the void.
 - No sunlight, no seasons — only geothermal energy and possibly strange, pre-physical forces in the core.
-- Visited by **The Architects** (ancient aliens).
+- Visited by **The Ancients** (ancient aliens).
 Their nature is **unknown** — physical, dimensional, AI, divine?
 They arrive briefly, build vast structures and systems (now buried or crumbled), and leave.
 - What they leave behind: dormant **constructs**, **power sources**, or a **seeded core** intended to catalyze something later.
 **People now mythologize this era as**:
 - _“The Time of the One Flame”_ – a single divine being seeded creation